Philip PYRGIOTAKIS, et al.

 Abstract

-A chemical free, nanotechnology-based, antimicrobial platform
+A chemical free, nanotechnology-based, antimicrobial

-using Engineered Water Nanostructures (EWNS) was recently
+platform using Engineered Water Nanostructures (EWNS) was

-of microorganisms, including foodborne pathogens.
-Here, it was
+inactivate an array of microorganisms, including foodborne

-tuned and optimized to further enhance their antimicrobial
+during synthesis can be fine tuned and optimized to further

-potential.
-A lab based EWNS platform was developed to enable
+enhance their antimicrobial potential.
+A lab based EWNS platform

-fine-tuning of EWNS properties by modifying synthesis parameters.
+was developed to enable fine-tuning of EWNS properties by

-was performed using state-of-the art analytical methods.
-Further
+state-of-the art analytical methods.
+Further their microbial

-their microbial inactivation potential was evaluated with food
+inactivation potential was evaluated with food related

-related microorganisms such as Escherichia coli, Salmonella
+microorganisms such as Escherichia coli, Salmonella enterica,

-enterica, Listeria innocua, Mycobacterium parafortuitum and
+Listeria innocua, Mycobacterium parafortuitum and Saccharomyces

-grape tomatoes.
+tomatoes.
 The results presented here indicate that EWNS

 properties can be fine-tuned during synthesis resulting in a